The Structural Complexity of Matrix-Vector Multiplication: The Structural Complexity of Matrix-Vector Multiplication

-For column deletions, we can ignore them until $\mM^{(i)}$ is reinitialized: simply set $v_j=0$ for the columns that should have been deleted.
-We can handle row deletions updates to $\mM$ in a similar way, by splitting the matrix again into $\log m$ matrices, each containing at most $2^j$ rows.
+We ignore column deletions to $\mM^{(i)}$ until $\mM^{(i)}$ is reinitialized: simply set $v_j=0$ for the columns that should have been deleted.
+We can handle row updates to $\mM$ in a similar way, by splitting the matrix again into $\log m$ matrices, each containing at most $2^j$ rows.
 The full proof is given in \Cref{sec:dynamicov}.